 But first, let’s talk about the Net-Zero Banking Alliance and the Glasgow Financial Alliance for Net Zero (GFANZ).

 Similarly, the UN Special Envoy on Climate Action and Finance initiated the Glasgow Financial Alliance for Net-Zero.
-The GFANZ also aligns with the Paris Agreement’s goal in directing the global economy towards net-zero emissions.
+The GFANZ also aligns with the Paris Agreement’s goal of directing the global economy towards net-zero emissions.

 Both alliances play a prominent role in steering finance actors across the globe.
 Although speeding up the goal is not a walk in the park, challenges bring new opportunities to work with climate change.